TechplexEngineer/bionics-docs/content/guides/_index.md

 ---
-title: Manufacturing Guides
+title: Guides
 weight: 3
 ---

-Tutorials and Intros to help us leverage our Equiptment.
+Tutorials and Intros to help us leverage our Equipment.

 {{% children description="true" %}}